 SRF generally has higher moisture than 16% and a high degree of impurities.
 It is essential that the right preparation takes place before briquetting the material

-Briquettes for gasification or power plants
+SRF briquettes are ideal for gasification or power plants.

 In the U.K. there is a large market for producing and selling bedding for horses.
 Most of the bedding is made from shavings from softwood.
 The shavings have to be clean from dust, so the dust is removed during the processing of the shavings.